This article is part of the Psychology section.

 Many fine musicians are quite introverted – shy, reserved, quiet – in their normal social interactions.
 Some musicians practice their instruments so much (in their childhood and youth especially) that they miss out on a lot of “play” and social interaction.
 Playing their instrument becomes an important way of communicating and interacting socially, an emotional outlet, the voice they are most comfortable with to express their feelings (especially in public).
 Introverts often have a lot of powerful things to say.
 They have been waiting a long time before saying them, and they don’t waste words.
 Introverts are often very deep, intense, emotionally-powerful musicians.

-Whereas the introvert doesn’t mind company or an audience so long as they let him get on with what’s important to him, extroverts actually love an audience.
+Whereas an introvert can perhaps put up with an audience, extroverts actually love an audience.
 Extroverts have (by definition) a wonderful ease of communication.
-Their pleasure in performing is usually contagious.
-They may prefer faster, brighter, more showy music and may have a tendency to superficiality – where the pursuit of pleasure takes precedence over the search for “meaning”.
-Perhaps introverts will prefer darker, slower, more intimate, more intense music in the same way that they may also prefer an intense one-to-one conversation to a large noisy group of people joking and partying.
+Their pleasure in communicating and performing is usually contagious and audiences usually love them.
+Extroverts may prefer faster, brighter, more showy music and may have a tendency to superficiality – where the pursuit of pleasure takes precedence over the search for “meaning”.
+Perhaps introverts will prefer darker, slower, more intimate, more intense music in the same way that they may also prefer a sincere one-to-one conversation to a large noisy group of people joking and partying.
 Both styles of music-making are equally valid and important.

 We need to keep in mind however that when we try to be what we aren’t, the result is usually unsuccessful.
 When an extrovert pretends (or tries) to be deep and profound, without really feeling it sincerely, the effect is (profoundly) pathetic.
-And conversely, when an introvert tries to be a light-hearted joker or showman, the effect can be even worse – much worse – positively tragic even – rather like a depressive person trying to be a clown !!!!
-So, we need to find the courage to be “ourselves”, introverted or extroverted ……… and to choose our repertoire and performance situations accordingly (whenever possible).
+And conversely, when an introvert tries to be a light-hearted joker or showman, the effect can be even worse – much worse – positively tragic even – rather like a depressive person trying to be a clown, or Basil Fawlty trying to be a charming host !!!!
+So, we need to find the courage to be “ourselves” – whether that is introverted or extroverted – and to choose our repertoire and performance situations accordingly (whenever possible).